adambard/learnxinyminutes-docs/tcsh.html.markdown

 # The `-p` flag causes new intermediate directories to be created as necessary.
 mkdir -p ~/.backup/saves

-# which & where
-# find if csh points to tcsh
+# Find if csh points to tcsh
 ls -lha `which csh`

-# find if csh is installed on more than one directory
+# Find if csh is installed on more than one directory
 where csh

 # --- Pipe-lines --------------------------------------------------------------